 I didn’t set out with a diversity mandate when I started BSTRO twenty years ago, but I did want to hire people who would approach things differently than I would, and who would challenge my thinking.
 I was confident in what I knew, but I already knew what I knew — I wanted to work with people who would push me to learn the things I didn’t know.
 Seeking people who were different from me was more practical than idealistic, but it led to a “diversity mandate” at BSTRO long before I realized that was a thing tech companies around the world would be talking about.

-The first person to join the BSTRO team came to San Francisco from Ireland with a sharp wit, strong ambitions and an infectious energy.
-She recruited a designer (our current Creative Director, Antonio Rusevski), who hails from the Republic of Macedonia.
+The first person to join the BSTRO team came to San Francisco from Ireland with a sharp wit, strong ambitions, and infectious energy.
+She recruited a designer who hailed from the Republic of Macedonia.
 Our next two hires were newly landed San Francisco residents from Brazil and Iran.
 With me from New Jersey, we were a team of 5 people born and raised in 5 completely different parts of the world.